DeforaOS/uKernel/README.md

 Once this done, to build uKernel, simply run:

-    $ make
+    $ make ARCH="i386" CC="/path/to/cross/compiler"

 The resulting kernel is located in `src/uKernel.bin`.
-It produces a multiboot-compliant kernel file.
+On the i386 platform, it produces a multiboot-compliant kernel file.

-To cross-compile uKernel, select a different C compiler as follows:

-    $ make CC="other-cc"

 Testing uKernel
 ---------------